Courtney Stodden: 2015–present

 On May 14, 2015, Vivid Entertainment released a solo sex tape created by Stodden.
-Stodden stated that they would donate what they were paid to charity.
+Stodden stated that she would donate what she was paid to charity.
 On August 19, 2015, Rich Kid Mafia (RKM), a Los Angeles-based entertainment company whose primary services include artist management, digital marketing and music production, signed Stodden to an exclusive international management and development deal.
-In March 2016 Stodden appeared alongside their mother in the pilot episode of Lifetime series The Mother/Daughter Experiment: Celebrity Edition.
-The same year, Stodden made their feature film debut in the independent film Love Addict.
+In March 2016, Stodden appeared alongside her mother in the pilot episode of Lifetime series The Mother/Daughter Experiment: Celebrity Edition.
+The same year, Stodden made her feature film debut in the independent film Love Addict.

 In 2019, Stodden signed a deal with FNL Network to star in a self-titled reality show created by director Rocco Leo Gaglioti.

-In March 2020 Stodden finalized their divorce with Hutchinson.
-Stodden spent their time during the COVID-19 pandemic working on a memoir, recording a new album, starting a cosmetics line, and running an OnlyFans account.
+In March 2020, Stodden finalized her divorce with Hutchison.
+Stodden spent her time during the COVID-19 pandemic working on a memoir, recording a new album, starting a cosmetics line, and running an OnlyFans account.
+In 2023, Stodden ceased producing content for OnlyFans, focusing instead more and more on animal rights advocacy and activism against child marriage.

-In May 2021, Stodden said that in 2011 television personality Chrissy Teigen tweeted and privately messaged them urging them to kill themselves.
+In May 2021, Stodden said that in 2011 television personality Chrissy Teigen tweeted and privately messaged her urging her to kill herself.
 Teigen subsequently apologized to Stodden, saying she was sad and mortified at her past self, whom she described as "an insecure, attention seeking troll."
 Stodden accepted her apology but deemed it an attempt to save Teigen's business partnerships.
 A month later, Teigen released another apology in a lengthy blog post admitting to cyberbullying.